Best Puzzle Platformers 2025

 Each level is comprised of various signs that players can travel between by rearranging and linking various switches and triggers.

-As you progress through each level, so too does your little pedestrian, introducing new obstacles and secrets to discover.
+As you advance through each level, so too does your little pedestrian, introducing new obstacles and secrets to uncover.

 You Will Love These Too